Lemons, Lavender, & Laundry

 First Aid Kit

-Purse Organization First Aid
+Purse Organization First Aid Pouch with cough drops, sanitizer, and bandaids

 Although I certainly don’t consider myself overly concerned about germs, I do want my kiddos to apply hand sanitizer after petting animals at the zoo.
 And how many times have I dealt with a cut or scrape at the park?
-I’m sure it’s something like 527.
-This little pouch holds a few “medical necessities”: Band-Aids®, pain reliever, cough drops, lip balm, and yes, sanitizer.
+This little pouch holds a few “medical necessities”: Band-Aids®, pain reliever, cough drops, Chapstick® (or try this DIY Lip Balm), and yes, sanitizer.

 Writing Materials